IMCBioinformatics/DADAcore16S/README.md

 apptainer pull vsearch-1.0.0.sif library://saharbagheri/femmicro16s/vsearch:1.0.0
 ```

-Make sure to adjust the file names if you are using newer image versions or if your previous setup relied on local Conda environments.
-To do this, update all Snakemake rules in DADAcore16S/utils/rules/*.smk so that they reference either your local environments or the appropriate .sif files in the apptainer/ folder.
+Make sure to adjust the image file names if you are using newer image versions (e.g. qc-3.0.0.sif instead of qc-1.0.0.sif) or if your previous setup relied on local Conda environments (e.g. conda: "env name" in all snakemake rule files in utils/rules/).To do this, update all Snakemake rules in DADAcore16S/utils/rules/*.smk so that they reference either your local environments or the appropriate .sif files in the apptainer/ folder.
 The default configuration now uses the Apptainer images.

 If you need to manually change from conda to singularity for example, change: